 Horse Guards Parade consists of two sections: a large parade ground that faces St. James’s Park, and a smaller courtyard on Whitehall.
-This second section is usually guarded by two cavalrymen of the Household Division – a ghostly throwback to its days as a Palace, even though all that remains of Whitehall Palace today is Banqueting House across the road.
-A favourite pastime of tourists everywhere is to try and make them smile.
-(Not an easy thing to do!)
+This second section is usually guarded by two cavalrymen from the Household Division – a throwback to the road’s distant days as a Palace, even though all that remains of Whitehall Palace today is Banqueting House across the street.

 The parade ground is bordered by old military and government offices, and a brown brick wall along the side of Downing Street.
-It is also home to numerous statues of military generals, including Lord Kitchener (
+It is also home to some cannons and statues of military generals, including Lord Kitchener (

 Your Country Needs You!) and the Queen’s cousin Lord Mountbatten (killed by the IRA in 1979).